oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 }
 ```

 The `profile` link refers to the ALPS (Application-Level Profile Semantics).
 Take a look at [the Spring docs](https://docs.spring.io/spring-data/rest/docs/current/reference/html/#metadata.alps) on it.
-It’s a way to describe the available resources exposed by the REST API.
+It's a way to describe the available resources exposed by the REST API.

 The `todos` link is the endpoint generated from the Todo class.